openjdk/guide/src/guide/project-maintenance.md

 * Find yourself in trouble, identify which change is causing the issue.
 * Abort: `git merge --abort`
 * Find the troublesome change: `git log --topo-order --pretty=oneline --reverse $(current_branch)..$TAG`
-* Merge up to the previous change, commit and push.
+* Merge up to the previous change, commit and integrate.
 * Ask others to continue the merge from the troubled change forward, how far forward is up you of course, either just that troublesome change, or the rest of the merge up to the $TAG.
 * Rinse and repeat: There may appear further conflicts requiring other [Contributors'](https://openjdk.org/bylaws#contributor) help.